- The Credit manager will coordinate the entire O2C process

 The aim of this new law is to bundle the existing legislation and to bring it closer to economic reality.
 In the new insolvency law, e.g., ‘excusability’ is being replaced by ‘remission of debts’; a director’s liability has been broadened in scope (member of professions, non-profit organizations and foundations can also go bankrupt); and judicial reorganization procedures have been changed.

 The impact on the Credit department is mainly to be found in the foundation of RegSol, the Central Solvency Register.
-This digital platform enables creditors, authorised agents and interested parties to file their open receivables online, instead of going to court physically.
-It also enhances transparency, supplying stakeholders with fast and up-to-date information on a company’s situation, resulting in a better chance of collecting (bad) debt.
+This digital platform enables creditors, authorized agents, and interested parties to file their open receivables online, instead of going to court physically.
+It also enhances transparency, supplying stakeholders with fast and up-to-date information on a company’s situation, resulting in a better chance of

 Although credit management went through major changes the past decade, several dimensions of the function are still underexposed.
 We expect them to mature rapidly in the years to come, contributing to the function’s evolution towards integrated credit management: